Jeothen/Study/ELK-Stack/ElasticSearch/Mapping/Readme.md

 ### mapping

-* same as DBMS Schema
+* Same as DBMS Schema
 * The data saved as a string due to no mapping is not calculated because it is saved as a string when visualized.